rogersineb/python_developer/README.md

 # python_developer
-Repository created for Python Developer at Datacamp's course
+Repository created for activities performed with Python